oliverzh2000/parallel-barnes-hut/README.md

 # Parallel 3D Barnes-Hut N-Body Simulation
 #### Version 1.0.0

-A parallelized and efficient C++ implementation of the [Barnes-Hut algorithm](https://en.wikipedia.org/wiki/Barnes-Hut_simulation) for simulating an N-body system.
+A parallelized and efficient C++ implementation of the [Barnes-Hut algorithm](https://en.wikipedia.org/wiki/Barnes-Hut_simulation) for simulating an N-body system and visualizing it.

 CUDA GPU acceleration, simulation viewer, simulation data compression, and optimized support for other compilers (non-GCC) coming soon.
 See [Roadmap](#roadmap)

-## Getting Started
+# Getting Started
 1. Checkout the repo from github, and build the project with `make` (Windows build script coming soon).
-You will need to ha
 ```shell
 $ git clone https://github.com/oliverzh2000/3d-barnes-hut.git
 $ cd 3d-barnes-hut